-- The dress code for the games industry as a whole is a lot more relaxed than other industries.
+- The dress code for the games industry as a whole is generally more relaxed than many other industries.

 - Travel isn't a feature of the work, although you may travel to represent your company at events and conferences.

-You don't need a degree or HND to become a game designer as many employers are more interested in your experience and games knowledge.
-However, the majority of game designers do have a degree.
+Although you don't need a degree to become a game designer, the majority of game designers do have a degree.
 Games-specific degrees are particularly useful.
 Relevant subjects include:

 - computer games art